vectordotdev/content-old/posts/loggingPython.md

 When troubleshooting an issue on your server, you might have to check your error logs.
 The best way to do that is to SSH into your server.

-If you don’t know how to SSH into your server, [here](https://help.dreamhost.com/hc/en-us/articles/216041267-SSH-overview) is a great guide that explains how.
+If you don’t know how to SSH into your server, [here](https://help.dreamhost.com/hc/en-us/articles/216041267-SSH-overview) is an excellent guide that explains how.

 Once you are connected, you can go to the `logs` folder.
 ```bash
 cd logs
 ```